Microsoft/MCW-IoT-and-the-Smart-City/README.md

 # Important - Please Note
-We have removed the IoT and the Smart City lab documents due to technical issues.
-Please look for an update in the upcoming months.
+The IoT and the Smart City lab documents have been removed due to technical issues.
+The IoT team is currently working on an Azure Digital Twins workshop, to be published May 2021, as a replacement.

 # IoT and the Smart City